Noobron/simple-workbook/README.md

 $ npx @simple-workbook/cli serve
 ```

-The bundling of the Javascript code is done with the help of [esbuild](https://esbuild.github.io/).
+The bundling of the JavaScript code is done with the help of [esbuild](https://esbuild.github.io/).

 The frontend application is built with the help of [React](https://reactjs.org/) and [Redux](https://redux.js.org/) for state management.